EGI-Federation/documentation/content/en/users/compute/_index.md

 - [Cloud Compute](./cloud-compute/) means **VM-based computing with associated storage**.
-It delivers customisable resources where users have complete control over the software, the supporting compute type (e.g. CPU, GPU) and capacity.
+It delivers customisable resources where users have complete control over the software, the supporting compute type and capacity.
   Typical use-cases are user gateways or portals, interactive computing platforms and almost any kind of data- and/or compute-intensive workloads.
 - [Container Compute](./cloud-container-compute/) supports running **container-based